Rapise and Git Integration¶

 Rapise 8.0+

-If you have Rapise 8.0+ you may set Git properties for any test set without creating custom properties.
-You may do it in Spira Dashboard in Test Sets view:
+With Rapise 8.0+, you can set Git properties for any test set without creating custom properties.
+This can be done in Spira Dashboard in the Test Sets view:

 In this case, you need to add custom fields to the Test Set definition in Spira:

 - GitUrl - Git remote repository URL.
-I.e.
+E.g.,

 https://github.com/Inflectra/rapise-samples

 . - GitUser - optional.
-Needed when repository is protected and requires an authentication.
+Needed when the repository is protected and requires an authentication.

 - GitPassword - optional.
 Username for authentication.

 - GitBranch - optional.
-You link test case to specific branch instead of default
+Links the test case to a specific branch instead of the default

 master

 branch. - GitRoot - optional.
 Target folder for checkout.
-If empty or absent, default Rapise Launcher temp folder is used.
+If empty or not specified, the default Rapise Launcher temp folder is used.

 Using System Environment Variables¶

-In this case you may have only one checkout source for all test sets executed by RapiseLauncher on the given host.
-It is fine if your host is dedicated to run tests from specific repository and is a bit easier to set up.
+In this case, only one checkout source can be used for all test sets executed by RapiseLauncher on a given host.
+This is suitable if your host is dedicated to running tests from a specific repository and is slightly easier to set up.

-In this case you need to define system variables named exactly the same as corresponding custom properties described in the previous block: GitUrl, GitUser, GitPassword, GitBranch, GitRoot.
+Here, you need to define system variables named exactly the same as the corresponding custom properties described in the previous block: GitUrl, GitUser, GitPassword, GitBranch, GitRoot.
 All but GitUrl are optional.

-When both Environment Variable and Spira Custom Property are defined and custom property value is non-empty, then Custom Property's value is used.
+When both an Environment Variable and a Spira Custom Property are defined, and the custom property value is non-empty, the Custom Property's value is used.

 Checkout Externally¶

-In CI/CD systems it is typical that test sources are checked out before the pipeline execution and already present on the local drive.
-In this case no need to define custom properties for Test Set (or, if already defined, leave them empty).
-The only thing that is required is GITROOT
+In CI/CD systems, it is typical for test sources to be checked out before the pipeline execution and already present on the local drive.
+In this case, there is no need to define custom properties for the Test Set (or, if already defined, leave them empty).
+The only requirement is the GITROOT

-For example, if the pipeline checks the sources to c:\Build
+For example, if the pipeline checks out the sources to the c:\Build

 folder from the Url https://github.com/Inflectra/rapise-samples